rymane/katacoda/python-project/step2.md

-It is time to test the code to see that it is correct and actually does what we want it to.
+It is time to test the code to see that it works correctly and actually does what we want it to.
 We will test our code with [pytest](https://docs.pytest.org/en/6.2.x/) which is a python framework used to write unit test easily.

 ## Install pytest
 `python -m pip install pytest`{{execute}}

 ## Set up our first test
-Let's write a test that creates an array, and calls binary search to find number 2, which is at index 0.
-We then assert the result to be 0 since that's how we want the results to be in order for the code to behave correctly.
+Let's write a test that creates an array and calls binary search to find number 2, which is at index 0.
+We then assert the result to be 0 since that's what we expect the results to be in order for the code to behave correctly.

-*Click copy to editor to create the file.*
+*Click copy to Editor to create the file.*
 <pre class="file" data-filename="search/test_bs.py" data-target="replace">
 from binarySearch import *